alanjameschapman/whiteboard/README.md

 ### Post Create (post_create.html)

 The post create screen allows the teacher to create a new post.
-The teacher can add a title, set, content and tags.
+The teacher can add a title, set, subject and content.
 The teacher can also save the post as a draft, or publish it immediately.

 | Teacher |
 | :-: |